How To Do A Trademark Search? 5 Steps To Success

 Although employing a trademark search professional may be expensive compared to doing it yourself, the time it can save you and your business is significant – allowing you to focus on other areas of your operation.

 Hiring a professional is the easiest way to research and obtain a trademark.
-However, if you would rather learn to search for yourself, read on!
+However, if you would instead learn to search for yourself, read on!

 Identify The Purpose And Scope Of The Search